jlazar89/Android-Location-Updates-MVVM/README.md

 [RuntimePermission](https://github.com/florent37/RuntimePermission)

-This is makes runtime permissions really easy and callback is received inline.
+This  makes runtime permissions really easy and callback is received inline.

 You just have to call askPermission with the list of wanted permissions